 If you are coming back into a fitness routine after a hiatus, let your instructor know before class.
 They should be more than happy to help modify the workout moves to help you!

 I hope these tips help you get back into a fitness routine after the holidays!
 If you have similar struggles with getting back at it, I wanna know!
-Leave a comment below or tag me on Facebook or Instagram at @mindfullymonica and let’s keep the conversation going!
+Leave a comment below or DM me on Instagram at @MonicaChats and let’s keep the conversation going!